Looking for a menopause specialist nutritionist near me? In this article we will discuss how a nutritionist can support you through your menopause.

 What is the Best Diet During Menopause?

-What Vitamin is Good for the Menopause?
+What Vitamins are Good for Menopause?

-The decrease in estrogens function observed during menopause, results in increased bone metabolism, a decrease in bone mineral density and the related elevated fracture risk (Matyjaszek et al 2015).
+The decrease in oestrogens function observed during menopause results in increased bone metabolism, a decrease in bone mineral density and the related elevated fracture risk (Matyjaszek et al 2015).
 If you are peri-menopausal, dark skinned, overweight and/or have a gastrointestinal condition you have an increased risk of vitamin D deficiency.
 Vitamin D helps your body absorb and use calcium, which gives your bones their strength and hardness.
 Therefore making sure you include vitamin D rich foods as part of a well balanced diet like oily fish and eggs is important.
 It is a good idea to test your vitamin D levels either through your GP or a private healthcare practitioner.
 If you have sub-optimal levels, it would be worth consulting with a nutritionist.
 They would discuss your situation, diet, current medications and whether taking Vitamin D supplements to support you through menopause would be a good idea.

 I was receiving Osteopathic treatment for neck pain with Eleonora Sansoni and whilst taking the case history we discussed my menopausal symptoms of hot flushes, energy lows, headaches, increased weight and mood swings.
 She mentioned how nutritional therapy could help to balance my hormones through small dietary and lifestyle changes.
 I wasn't aware this was an option and I was keen to try to not take HRT medication so was open to understand how.
 I decided to give it go, there were multiple questionnaires to complete and further questions in the case history.
 I had never been asked so many questions but it really felt like Eleonora was determined to provide the most effective plan possible by really understanding me and my past history.
 I received an individual nutrition plan with general rules, suggested alternatives and supplements to take.
 I didn't feel trapped as it wasn't an elimination diet (yes I had to avoid sugar!) but the focus was on providing options that would work for me and my lifestyle.
 After 4 weeks my hot flushes frequency and severity had massively reduced - I couldn't believe it!
 Likewise my other symptoms started to reduce gradually through all the changes I was implementing.
 It really felt like I was taking control of my own situation, it was empowering and I actually started to enjoy the process as I could see the benefits.
 A big thank you to Eleonora and Wellthy Clinic

-Jennifer
+— Jennifer

 How Do you Lose Weight During Menopause?